eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 To map circuit designs based on planar, bulk MOSFET devices to those using non-planar MOSFET devices, I would map the defining characteristics/properties/parameters of the former to the latter.
 Planar, bulk MOSFET devices are defined by the length and width of the MOSFET devices, while FinFET devices are defined by ...

-The (CMOS) semiconductor manufacturing process is defined by its minimum feature size, which is the smallest dimension of a transistor feature (e.g., gate length) that can be manufactured with consistently
+The (CMOS) semiconductor manufacturing process is defined by its minimum feature size, which is the smallest dimension of a transistor feature (e.g., gate length [Keshavarzi2007]) that can be manufactured with consistently with process reliability
 [Sutherland1999]
 [Weste2011]